-Separate Yourself with Niche Marketing
+Niche Marketing Strategies

 Defining Niche Marketing

-You are ready to get your online business up and running.
-It is a very exciting time, but before you can start, you will want to have a clear understanding of who your target audience is.
+It is an exciting time, but before you start, you will want to have a clear understanding of who your target audience is.

 Target marketing is a particular group of people you decide to focus on with your marketing strategy.

 Many artists enjoy creating with several different mediums.
 There is nothing wrong with this if you are a hobbyist.

 If you regularly create art with different mediums and various topics, you will never be able to master a particular technique.

-If someone in the family had an illness and were bedridden, a doctor would visit the home, and the family trusted that they would be able to cure any disease or injury.
+If someone in the family had an illness and was bedridden, a doctor would visit the home, and the family trusted that they would be able to cure any disease or injury.

 Back injuries are referred to a back specialist.
-The family doctor’s responsibility is for yearly physicals and minor health related issues.
-Otherwise, your physician will refer you to a specialist.
+The family doctor’s responsibility is for yearly physicals and minor health-related issues.

 A medical practitioner can treat a patient more competently if they specialize in one chosen area.
 That makes them a specialist and an expert in their field.